 Starting a small business, including a thrift shop LLC, is an important legal process.
 It’s crucial to follow the steps required by your state.
 Thankfully, the process is similar no matter what state you get started in.
 In the rest of this guide, we’ll walk you through those steps.

-Decide on a business name for your thrift store.
+Decide on a how to name a business for your thrift store.
 Your shop’s name is its brand and identity.
 It’s how customers will remember you.
 Ensure it’s catchy, reflects the type of products you sell, and adheres to state naming guidelines.
 Remember, most states require the inclusion of “LLC” or “Limited Liability Company” in an LLC’s name.

 In today’s digital age, an online presence is paramount for a small business.
 Before you lock down a name, consider its digital twin: a matching domain name for your business website.
 This helps ensure customers can find you both on Main Street and in the vastness of the internet.